sguizard/analysis-isoseq/docs/usage.md

 ### Samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
+You will need to create a samplesheet with information about the samples you would like to analyze before running the pipeline.
 Use `--input` parameter to specify its location.

 ```console
 --input '[path to samplesheet file]'